Rapid wavefront shaping using an optical gradient acquisition: Results

-In our current implementation we measured the fields $\RM \bu^\ell(\PrmVect)$ using a phase diversity scheme.
+In our current implementation, we measured the fields $\RM \bu^\ell(\PrmVect)$ using a phase diversity scheme.
 This involved applying five defocus wavefronts to the imaging SLM~\cite{Dean2003,Robert1982}, capturing five speckle intensity images, and solving an optimization problem for recovering the phase~\cite{candes2015}.
 We measure each of the $\ell$ points and sum them.
 In the supplementary material, we show that the gradient can in fact be imaged directly using a point-diffraction interferometry scheme~\cite{Smartt_1975,Akondi2014PDI}, bypassing the optimization.
-Moreover, the summation across all points $\ell$ can be computed within a single exposure, hence the entire gradient can be imaged in one shot.
+Moreover, the summation across all points $\ell$ can be computed within a single exposure; hence the entire gradient can be imaged with as little as three shots.

+We note that the gradient formula in \equref{eq:deriv-vect} assumes $\PrmVect$ is a complex vector.
+In practice, most SLMs only modify phase.
+In supplementary sec.
+3.1, we provide a small adaptation of \equref{eq:deriv-vect}, which provides the derivative with respect to phase.

-In supplementary file we also explain that the gradient descent approach derived above resemble fast wavefront shaping algorithms based on time reversal and the power algorithm~\cite{Dror22,doi:10.1121/1.424648,doi:10.1121/1.412285,Yang2014,Meng2012,Papadopoulos16}.
-In fact, it is equivalent to a power iteration of the reflection matrix, if one aims to maximize confocal intensity at a single spot rather than an area.
-However as we show below a single spot score does not result in good modulations.
-While power iterations are tied to an eigenvector calculation and may not be adjusted easily to optimize other things, defining a general score function and its gradient provides a more principled way to impose all sort of desired properties on the solution.
+In the supplementary file we also explain that the gradient descent approach derived above resembles fast wavefront shaping algorithms based on time reversal and the power algorithm~\cite{Dror22,doi:10.1121/1.424648,doi:10.1121/1.412285,Yang2014,Meng2012,Papadopoulos16}.
+In fact, it is equivalent to a power iteration of the reflection matrix if one aims to maximize confocal intensity at a single spot rather than an area.
+However, as we show below, a single spot score does not result in good modulations.
+While power iterations are tied to an eigenvector calculation and may not be adjusted easily to optimize other things, defining a general score function and its gradient provides a more principled way to impose all sorts of desired properties on the solution.

-\subsection{Experimental results}

-In our experiments we used two types of targets.
-The first consisted of of high-reflectance chrome-coated masks (Nanofilm), patterned using an in-house lithography process to create structures with a resolution of $2\um$.
-We placed these behind scattering layers composed of chicken breast tissue with thickness of $120\um-220\um$ or with a number of layers of parafilm.
-The second target includes polystyrene beads dispersed in agarose gel.
+The optical calculation of the gradient here also resembles the derivation in~\cite{Mididoddi2025Threading}.
+However, their system uses transmission mode imaging and thus requires two SLMs on two sides of the scattering medium.

+\subsection{\boldstart{Experimental results}}